Holiday inspiration currently loading...

 This former manse has enjoyed life as a hotel for some years, but only when the current family took over was its potential fully realised.
 A programme of refurb and upgrade has seen appealing improvements made throughout, from the gorgeous gardens to the glass sunroom and the ancient dining room with two-foot thick walls.
 Upstairs, several of the en-suite bedrooms feature quite staggering views across the bay and, on a clear day, to the ‘Big Island’ of Lewis.

 Dining here is a treat, the Scandinavian roots of the lady of the house giving the menu of finest local produce a Swedish twist.

-Take a 20-minute drive this morning to the tiny jetty at Tarbet and board the Handa Ferry for a fun and informative three-hour trip around the island of Handa.
-A site of special scientific interest and nature reserve in the hands of the Scottish Wildlife Trust, Handa rises some 400 feet above sea-level and is home to an abundance of wildlife, particularly puffins during Summer, as well as guillemots, razorbills and great skuas.
-The local skipper has spent a lifetime sailing these waters and delivers a uniquely Northwest-Scotland experience.
+A day at leisure to do as you wish.
+If marine life attracts, take a 20-minute drive this morning to the tiny jetty at Tarbet and board the Handa Ferry for a fun and informative three-hour trip around the island of Handa.
+A site of special scientific interest and nature reserve in the hands of the Scottish Wildlife Trust, Handa rises some 400 feet above sea-level and is home to an abundance of wildlife, particularly puffins during early summer, as well as guillemots, razorbills and great skuas.
+The local skipper has spent a lifetime sailing these waters and delivers a unique experience.

 Your Accommodation in Ullapool

 A family owned guest house of rare quality awaits in Ullapool, this gorgeous property having been given a thorough makeover by its talented artist owners.
 Vivid colours, mid-century modern furniture and an eclectic collection of books and records (with turntable for your enjoyment) make the ground-floor guest lounge a lovely spot from which to plan your day.
 Upstairs, each of the six en-suite rooms is brightly decorated along its own local theme, some with freestanding baths, each with fabulously comfortable beds in to which you’ll sink after a day’s exploration.